Tuition, Housing, and Other Logistics

 As an IBEX student (for both semester and summer programs), you will remain matriculated at NYU, pay NYU tuition, and receive your current financial aid package while abroad.
 However, if you participate in an IBEX summer program you will pay NYU summer tuition.

 If you have questions about your financial aid package or wish to discuss an adjustment for your semester away, please contact the Financial Aid Office directly.
 It is important to note that your FAFSA form will be due during the spring semester.
 If you plan to be abroad in the spring, make sure you are aware of all important deadlines and arrange to file the FAFSA form prior to leaving the country.
+Note that certain international locations may not be covered by GI Bill benefits.

 As an IBEX applicant, you have the opportunity to apply for a limited number of need-based Stern IBEX scholarships.
 You must have an updated FAFSA on file with NYU and submit a statement of need as part of the application.
+If you receive an IBEX scholarship, it will be applied directly to your NYU Bursar's account.
+Important note: the NYU Bursar's timeline usually does not line up with when airline tickets and housing need to be paid abroad so you will need to be prepared to pay for these expenses via a different funding source.

 You are also encouraged to research other scholarship resources.
 One of the largest scholarship search engines/sites on the web is Fast Web.
 The NYU Office of Financial Aid maintains a list of scholarship sites as well.